 Milestone Setting helps define when a project will be complete and how to make sure the milestone is reached.
-Milestone setting defines what is needed for your team as well as the client.
+Milestone setting defines what your team needs – along with the client.
 In this video, a snippet from a Xojo Presentation, I discuss how to effectively set Milestones with your client.

 Please find a full video transcript below: